segunolalive/api/docs/README.md

 ### Environments

-All endpoints are prefixed with the an environment name (based on a configuration file name).
+All endpoints are prefixed with the an environment name (based on a configuration file name), except the the home (`/`) endpoint.
 The API will try to find a configuration file that matches a given environment name and use it as the request configuration.
 The underscore (`_`) is reserved as the default environment name.

 A few examples of api requests when your api is located at `/api` sub-directory: